ServerlessOpsIO/serverlessops-workshops/02-architecture/01-asynchronous-event-driven/README.md

 In this module we'll cover event driven architecture and asynchronous service communication.
 We'll do this by refactoring the _wild-rydes-ride-record_ service to support an event driven architecture in addition to its microservice web request architecture.

+Additionally, we'll revisit service discovery between services by introducing AWS Systems Manager Paramater Store (SSM).

 ## Goals and Objectives

 <!-- FIXME: Fix goals and objectives. -->
 __Objectives:__
 * Understand event-driven architecture and asynchronous service communication.
+* Discover a new method of service discovery in AWS using SSM Parameter Store

 __Goals:__
 * Refactor _wild-rydes-request-ride_ for event-driven architecture.
+* Use AWS SSM so *wild-rydes* *RequestRide* can locate *wild-rydes-ride-fleet* *GetUnicorn*.

 ## Event-Driven Architecture
 <!-- FIXME: Add diagram of current arch and future arch -->